securitytxt/security-txt/draft-foudil-securitytxt.md

 ("Contact: https://example.com/security").
 A security.txt file
 can have an unlimited number of fields.
 It is important to note that you MUST have a separate line for every field.
-One MUST NOT chain multiple values for a single directive and everything MUST be in a separate field.
+One MUST NOT chain multiple values for a single directive unless it is explicitly defined by that particular field.
 Unless otherwise indicated in a definition of a particular field, any directive MAY appear multiple times.